-If a Department wishes to sponsor a foreign national employee for a permanent residence petition ("green card"), that employee must be in a permanent (or indefinite) and fulltime position and must possess the requisite qualifications required by the US Citizenship and Immigration Services (USCIS) and/or Department of Labor (DOL) regulations.
+If a Department/Unit wishes to sponsor a foreign national employee for permanent residence ("green card"), that employee must be in a permanent (or indefinite) and fulltime position and must possess the requisite qualifications required by the US Citizenship and Immigration Services (USCIS) and/or Department of Labor (DOL) regulations.
 Permanent, in reference to a research or teaching position, means:

 - Tenure-track, or

 - Position of indefinite or unlimited duration, in which the employee will ordinarily have an expectation of continued employment unless there is good cause for termination.

 Note: Post Doc positions, and positions with a definite end-date (no expectation of unlimited or indefinite employment) are not considered "permanent" according to USCIS and DOL regulations.
 Temporarily funded positions must be discussed with the International Employment Manager to determine whether they meet government regulations for permanent residency.